GetOcean/ocean-public-docs/setup-usb-linux.md

 There are also instruction on how to compile and install `screen`, directly from source, [here](http://www.linuxfromscratch.org/blfs/view/svn/general/screen.html).

-## 1. Power on the Ocean
+## 1. Power on the Ocean and connect the USB

 Hold the top button on the top panel of the Ocean, in the middle of the blue logo, for at least two seconds.

 When the Ocean powers on, two red lights will begin glowing on the internal panel, and a green lightshow will begin at the bottom right hand corner of the case.

-## 2. Connect the USB cable
+The power button contains a small LED light that will glow white once the OS is ready to talk to your computer using the `screen` program.

 Plug the micro-USB connector to your Ocean, and then plug the standard USB connector to your computer.

-## 3. Wait for the power button to glow white

-The power button contains a small LED light that will glow once the OS is ready to talk to your computer using the `screen` program.

-## 4. Start the `screen` program
+## 2. Start the `screen` program

 We use the `screen` program to talk to the Ocean over a USB modem interface.
 Type the following into your console to start `screen`: